Bellingham Gillnetters: History

-The Bellingham team nickname corresponds to the city's location, and the local boating and fishing industry.
+The Bellingham "Gillnetters" nickname corresponds to the city's shoreline location, and the subsequent local boating and fishing industry.
 A gillnetter is generally a smaller vessel operated by one man.
 A gillnet is the net used to snare a target size fish in its mesh.

 On the home opening day in 1905, a crowd of 3,500 was in attendance at Fairgrounds Park.

 The Gillnetters had a fan group nicknamed the "Cowbell Gang."
 The group had ten members, who each held a cowbell with a letter on it, spelling out "BELLINGHAM."
 The group rang their cowbells during the games.

 In their one season of play, the Gillnetters finished in second place in the Northwestern League standings.
 With a 49–48 record, playing the season under managers Kirby Drennen and Dad Clarke, Bellingham finished 11.0 games behind the first place Everett Smokestackers (60–37).
-Bellingham and Everett finished ahead of the 3rd place Vancouver Horse Doctors (45–52) and last place Victoria Legislators/Spokane Indians (41–58) in the final Northwestern League standings.
+Bellingham and Everett finished ahead of the third place Vancouver Horse Doctors (45–52) and last place Victoria Legislators/Spokane Indians (41–58) in the final Northwestern League standings.

 The Bellingham franchise folded from the Northwestern League after the 1905 season and did not play in the 1906 league.
 The 1905 team is also referred to as the Bellingham "Yankees".

 In 1938, the Bellingham Chinooks succeeded the Gillnetters in minor league play.
 The Chinooks became members of the six–team Class B level Western International League and captured the league championship.